 The History and Origin of Koinobori (Carp streamers).

 What are carp streamers?

 May 5th is Children’s Day.
 Families with boys hang up carp streamers to celebrate their children’s growth and wish for their children’s success in life.
 Carp streamers symbolize success in life.

 An illustrated Postcard I received on May 5th.

-I received an illustrated postcard from my Kampo (Chinese) medicine teacher.
+I received an illustrated postcard from my Kampo (Japanese traditional) medicine teacher.
 The above illustration was drawn by him and the legend of “The origin of the carp streamers” was written by him.

 The origin of carp streamers.